rusac/corona/readme.md

 2020-03-11: 1276
 2020-03-12: 1323
 2020-03-13: 2045
+2020-03-14: 2174

-Data from 2020-03-13 and forward taken from worldometers.info since JH website not updating on home computer.
+Data from 2020-03-13 taken from worldometers.info since JH website not updating on home computer.